 As was the case several years ago, the best option is to phone a Bucharest taxi company and arrange to meet your driver la ceas (see above).
 You can also arrange to meet it at departures.
 Technically, empty taxis are not allowed to enter the departures area, but we have had no reports (so far) of them being stopped.
 This situation is fluid, however, and we will keep you posted.

 Bucharest taxi companies worth trying include Meridian (021 9444), Cristaxi (021 9466), Speed Taxi (021 9744) and Cobalcescu (021 9451).
 While English may be spoken, do not rely on it.
 As such, it is worth downloading a taxi app before leaving home.
-There are two we recommend: Star Taxi and Clever Taxi.
+There are two we recommend: Star Taxi and Free Now.
 Both apps offer cheap and reliable taxis from a wide range of Bucharest taxi companies.